Standard Siren Cosmology with Gravitational Waves from Binary Black Hole Mergers in Active Galaxy Nuclei: Results

 As expected, constraints from runs assuming a larger value of $\lambda$ tend to yield more precise measurements of the Hubble constant compared to lower $\lambda$ cases, as a larger fraction of the events considered contain the ``signal'' AGN flare, as opposed to background flares only, hence providing a meaningful contribution to the cosmology constraints.
 Also, as expected, the cases with a lower number density of AGNs often provide more stringent constraints than the case with larger number density.
-Perhaps more clearly, since there is an order of magnitude difference between the values chosen, assuming lower $\alpha_{\rm flare}$ values provides more stringent constraints on $H_0$.
-In both cases, lowering $n_{\rm AGN}$ or $\alpha_{\rm flare}$ reduces the overall background count, resulting in better constraints on cosmological parameters.
+Perhaps more clearly, assuming a flat $\Omega_m$ prior between $0.25$ and $0.35$ values provides more stringent constraints on $H_0$.
+In both cases, lowering $n_{\rm AGN}$ reduces the overall background count, typically resulting in better constraints on cosmological parameters,~however the improvement is often within the scatter across realizations with the higher AGN density, and appears less prominent for larger values of $\lambda$.
+From Figure \ref{fig:H0_precision} it is clear that if $\lambda \sim 0.1$ or greater we may reach an $H_0$ precision of $\sim 5\%$, similar to that expected from a dark siren analysis using $\sim 250$ binary neutron star mergers \cite{gray2020}, with $\sim 160$ GW events.